0xor0ne/awesome-list/topics/cybersec.md

 * ["The art of fuzzing-A Step-by-Step Guide to Coverage-Guided Fuzzing with LibFuzzer"][54]
 * ["The Dragon Who Sold His camaro: Analyzing Custom Router Implant"][228]
 * ["The Linux Kernel Module Programming Guide"][3]
+* ["The Most Dangerous Codec in the World: Finding and Exploiting Vulnerabilities in H.264 Decoders"][284]
 * ["The Untold Story of the BlackLotus UEFI Bootkit"][205]
 * ["Sshimpanzee"][16]
 * ["Xortigate, or CVE-2023-27997 - The Rumoured RCE That Was"][80]